wsinned/tech-notes/arch-installation/README.md

 Download the installation media and prepare boot media as described here: https://archlinux.org/download/

-Boot from installation media into root account
+Boot from installation media into root account.
+Ensure that you use UEFI boot mode and not Legacy or BIOS boot mode.
+Hit F12 to see the boot menu on a Dell e6230.

 Select keymap